xinwenfu/VChat_TRUN/README.md

 #### Fuzzing
-SPIKE is a C based fuzzing tool that is commonly used by professionals, it is available in [kali linux](https://www.kali.org/tools/spike/).
+SPIKE is a C based fuzzing tool commonly used by professionals, it is available in [kali Linux](https://www.kali.org/tools/spike/).
 Here is [a tutorial](http://thegreycorner.com/2010/12/25/introduction-to-fuzzing-using-spike-to.html) of the SPIKE tool by vulnserver's author [Stephen Bradshaw](http://thegreycorner.com/) in addition to [other resources](https://samsclass.info/127/proj/p18-spike.htm) for guidance.
 The source code is still available on [GitHub](https://github.com/guilhermeferreira/spikepp/) and still maintained on [GitLab](https://gitlab.com/kalilinux/packages/spike).

 1. Open a terminal on the **Kali Linux Machine**

 2. Create a file ```TURN.spk``` with your favorite text editor.
-We will be using a SPIKE script and interpreter rather than writing our own C based fuzzer.
+We will use a SPIKE script and interpreter rather than writing our own C based fuzzer.
 We will be using the [mousepad](https://github.com/codebrainz/mousepad) text editor in this walkthrough, though any editor may be used.
 	```sh
 	$ mousepad TURN.spk
 	```
 	* If you do not have a GUI environment, an editor like [nano](https://www.nano-editor.org/), [vim](https://www.vim.org/) or [emacs](https://www.gnu.org/software/emacs/) could be used.

-3. Define the FUZZER's parameters, we are going to be using [SPIKE](https://www.kali.org/tools/spike/) with the ```generic_send_tcp``` interpreter for TCP based fuzzing.
+3. Define the FUZZER's parameters.
+We are going to use [SPIKE](https://www.kali.org/tools/spike/) with the ``generic_send_tcp``` interpreter for TCP-based fuzzing.

 	```
 	s_readline();